svaderia/svaderia.github.io/_posts/dsa/2024-05-28-notes-during-my-cp-journey.md

 ## General
 * You should analyse the invariants of a tree before coming up with a solution.
 [Example Problem](https://codeforces.com/contest/1975/problem/E)
+* GCD of two number is an important concept when you want to find a common way to divide numbers.
+[Example Problem](https://atcoder.jp/contests/arc181/tasks/arc181_b)

 ## Bitmask DP